MohdRas/docker-basics/README.md

     - Dockerfile.txt is in the CURRENT_FOLDER (.)
     - building an image from CURRENT_FOLDER(.)
     - -t is the tag.
+    - each INSTRUCTION is executed in the order which is given in the Dockerfile.txt.
+    - each success layer is CASHED.
+If any layer failed, then in the next build, only that layer will be built again, all other layers will be picked from their CASHED version.
 - running our own IMAGE
     - docker run myapp:1.0
 - When we update the Dockerfile.txt then we need to build the image again.